bbornstein/aoc/2021/day02/README.md

 #### Forth

-The input to this problem is particularly ammenable to Forth and as luck would have it, I've been learning the language!
+The input to this problem is particularly amenable to Forth and as luck would have it, I've been learning the language!
 Although Forth is postfix, the ability to consume tokens from the input stream makes it easy to change to prefix or infix notation.
 That is, it would be